KarbonSource/linked-blog-starter-md/05 - Literature Notes/Phys 006/Chapters/202502280852 ch6 Work and Kinetic Energy.md

 The kinetic energy of a particle is equal to the total work that particle can do in the process of being brought to rest.

 # 6.3 Work and Energy with Varying Forces
+## Work Done by a Varying Force, Straight-Line Motion
+Suppose a particle moves along the x-axis from x<sub>1</sub> to x<sub>2</sub>.
+To find the work done by this force, we divide the total displacement into narrow segments

 # 6.4 Power